alugili/NotificationsService/README.md

 ## Motiviation
 Todo: need more discussion!

+Solution 1- Microservices which is applied in this project Solution 2- Pipleline solution, which done by using Bash-shell and curl- build-in the Bitbucket Pipleline.
+Easy to integrate, but not flexible.

 ## Requirements </br>
 &nbsp;&nbsp;&nbsp;&nbsp;Prototype: Visual Studio 2022 / ASP.NET CORE / C# 10 </br>
 &nbsp;&nbsp;&nbsp;&nbsp;Architecture: PlantUML with Visual Studio Code : More info https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml